cheshire-cat-ai/docs/mkdocs/quickstart/writing-tool.md

 When changes to the plugin's source code are detected, the Cat is restarted.
 Feel free to make changes within the code and observe the results.

+## Debugging

+Sometimes debugging can be necessary.
+Please refer to the `Developers -> Debugging` section for more information.

 ## Next Step
 In the next step you will learn how to create your first `Hook`